The Future of Ethereum, Logically

 Synthetic ETH Fixed Rate Yields

-Fixed rate staking doesn't exist anymore and when it did, it was pretty clunky as a financial product with no ability to choose a maturity date.
-While it may exist in the future, the closest thing to fixed rate staking is fixed rate lending on Infinity.
+Fixed rate staking doesn't exist and while it may exist in the future, the closest thing to fixed rate staking is fixed rate lending on Infinity.

 Interest rates enable market participants to trade, hedge, and speculate on the future.
 Given a diverse set of market participants this then provides the best estimation or forecast of future yields based on a dollar-weighted risk-adjusted manner.